-- You cannot use the Pega repository type to store application artifacts for the following reasons:
+- You cannot use the Pega repository type to store application artifacts for the

 - The Pega repository type points to the temporary folder where the Pega Platform node that is associated with Deployment Manager stores caches.
 This node might not be persistent.

 - This repository type is suitable onlyfor single node deployments.
 In multinode deployments, each time a requestor is authenticated, the requestor could be in a different node, and published artifacts are not visible to the repository.

 - At most companies, the security practice is that lower environments should